 6. And what about mastering?

-We’re currently preparing a Groover Blog article about mastering.
-In the meantime, you can have a look to the platform LANDR which offers an intelligent mastering service on top of access to plugins, samples, music distribution… It’s worth exploring!
+You can check our article about mastering here.
+We advise you to have a look to the platform LANDR which offers an intelligent mastering service on top of access to plugins, samples, music distribution… It’s worth exploring!